boluwatifeee/boluwatifeee/README.md

 ## Hi there 👋

-I'm **Boluwatife Ladeinde**, a Software Engineer (3yrs) specializing in frontend and cloud deployment.
+I'm **Boluwatife Ladeinde**, a Software Engineer specializing in full stack development and cloud deployment.

 <!--
 **boluwatifeee/boluwatifeee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.